Milburn G. Apt: Record-breaking X-2 flight

 The X-2, initially an Air Force program, was scheduled to be transferred to the civilian National Advisory Committee for Aeronautics (NACA) for scientific research.
 The Air Force delayed turning the aircraft over to the NACA in the hope of attaining Mach 3.
 The service requested and received a two-month extension to qualify another Air Force test pilot, Apt, in the X-2, and attempt to exceed Mach 3.

 On September 27, 1956, Apt made his first and only X-2 flight.
 The rocket-powered X-2 was launched from a B-50 bomber over the Mojave Desert in California on its 13th powered flight.
 Apt piloted it to a record speed of 3377 km per hour, or Mach 3.196 at 19977 m.
 Subsequent loss of control from inertia coupling led to the plane's fatal crash.

 In the run-up to his first rocket-plane flight, Apt had several ground briefings in the simulator.
 His simulator training had indicated control difficulties in high-speed flight, and possible techniques for handling them.
 He launched from the B-50, quickly outdistancing the F-100 chase planes.
 At high altitude, he nosed over, accelerating rapidly.
 At 19977 m, the X-2 reached Mach 3.196, making Apt the first man to fly more than three times the speed of sound.
 Upon rocket burnout, Apt found himself farther from home than anticipated.
 The planned flight profile called for slowing to Mach 2.4 before turning back to base.
 The additional time to slow before turning may have put him beyond safe gliding range of his planned runway.

 Still above Mach 3, he turned back to Edwards.
 The X-2 began a series of diverging rolls and tumbled out of control.
 Apt tried to regain control of the aircraft.
 Unable to do so, he separated the escape capsule.
 The capsule's drogue parachute opened, but not its larger parachute.
 Too late, Apt attempted to bail out and was killed when the capsule hit the Edwards bombing range.
 According to The New York Times reporting on the event, Lieut.
-Col. Frank K. Everest, an experienced X-2 pilot, had been critical of the relatively new detachable cabin: "Colonel Everest told reporters in Buffalo that a pilot using the detachable device would be thrown against the instrument panel with terrific force when the parachute braked it.
+Col. Frank Kendall Everest Jr., an experienced X-2 pilot, had been critical of the relatively new detachable cabin: "Colonel Everest told reporters in Buffalo that a pilot using the detachable device would be thrown against the instrument panel with terrific force when the parachute braked it.
 He said some safety had been sacrificed in preference to delaying the X-2 flight tests while the escape mechanism was modified."

 The rest of the X-2 crashed unmanned five miles away.

 On March 21, 1957, Apt was posthumously awarded the Distinguished Flying Cross, which is given to those who have distinguished themselves "by valor, heroism, or extraordinary achievement."
 Prospective X-15 pilots were subsequently shown the on-board film of Apt's fatal crash, taken by a stop-frame camera mounted behind him in the cockpit.